Check Your Memory: Common Signs And Causes Of Dementia

 Each type of dementia is typically related to different causes, symptoms, and changes that can happen in the brain.
 Other health conditions that may cause dementia or similar symptoms can include argyrophilic grain disease, chronic traumatic encephalopathy, and HIV-associated dementia.

 Different health factors may worsen or increase the risk of dementia or dementia-like conditions.
-High blood pressure, thyroid problems, and Down syndrome may be more likely to develop dementia.
+High blood pressure, thyroid problems, and Down syndrome may cause a person tobe more likely to develop dementia.
 In addition, factors like low blood sugar levels may cause dementia-like conditions, temporarily mimicking the symptoms of dementia.
 For this reason, it can be key to manage one’s own health to potentially reduce the risk or severity of specific disease-related dementia symptoms.

 Getty/AnnaStills